 Black level in the video refers to the brightness level at the dark part of the television screen.
-Because there is a dark part on the television screen, that doesn’t mean that the spot should appear dull and unattractive.
+Just because there is a dark part on the television screen, doesn’t mean that the spot should appear dull and unattractive.
 The black level of television must be properly optimised so that a visual image displayed on the television can pass the right message.

 The function of the HDMI black level is to support the black level range on a Samsung television for an HDMI input.
 With the HDMI black level, you don’t just get the best colour accuracy.
 It also enhances the best digital black level that you can get.

 How to set the HDMI Black Level on Samsung TV

 This is considered a controversial question in the Samsung community.
 Setting the HDMI black level of your Samsung television largely depends on the type of display on the television.

 There are two levels of settings you can choose for your HDMI black level.
 You can choose either Low or Normal depending on which gives you the best digital black level.
 When the option is placed on Low, it enhances the deeper black level range, and if placed on normal, it enhances what image the device is sending.

 To set the HDMI black level on your Samsung television, follow these simple steps.

 Grab your television remote and click on settings.
 Please scroll to the General on the Settings option, click on it.

 Once you have clicked on the General, other options will be displayed.
 Locate External Device Manager, click on it and wait for the options to be displayed on your screen.

 Another option will be displayed once you click on the External Device Manager.
 From the list of options shown, locate the HDMI Black Level.
 Click on the HDMI Black Level to set it, put it on Low.